angusforeman/FlaskPrometheusContainerExample/readme.md

 -
 The Deploy2AzACR.YML file is used to automate an image build and deployment to Azure ACR Note that the YAML file contains a hard coded  Container Instance name

+-Note that at present the GH Action to build the docker is failing on a timeout